 Interpretation: Report triggered a flag by the automated system and awaits the review process

-Note that the flagging system does not identify all potential errors.
+The flagging system does not identify all potential errors.
 For instance, if a species is misidentified as another species that could occur in the region, that report will not be flagged for review.
 In other words, a Downy Woodpecker may be misidentified as a Hairy Woodpecker as these species are often sympatric.
-As such, we recommend that data analysts carefully consider which species are included in their analyses, and we often lump difficult-to-distinguish species in our analyses.
+As such, we recommend that data analysts carefully consider which species are included in their analyses.
+We often lump difficult-to-distinguish species in our analyses.
 For instance, Carolina Chickadee and Black-capped Chickadee reports are analyzed as “chickadee species” in regions of geographic overlap.
-Similar lumping is suggested for Sharp-shinned and Cooper’s Hawks (Accipiter sp.), and for House, Purple, and Cassin’s Finch (Haemorhous sp.).
+Similar lumping is suggested for Sharp-shinned and Cooper’s Hawks (Accipiter sp.), and for House, Purple, and Cassin’s Finches (Haemorhous sp.).

 Additionally, errors in reporting can mimic errors in identification.
 Participants may intend to report one species but enter their information for the wrong species.
 The evolution of the data-entry process has created designs for paper forms and web pages that minimize the likelihood of such errors.
 Nevertheless, such errors are possible.

 While we know that errors exist in the data, our experience based on handling and use of these data lead us to believe that such errors are generally minimal and that biologically real patterns will emerge from analysis of these data.
 All large data sets contain errors.
 We strive to minimize such errors, but nevertheless advise anyone analyzing these data to handle, analyze, and interpret these data with the understanding that these data are not perfect.